regret-17/more-pruning-less-/readme.md

 - [Vimm's Lair](https://vimm.net/?p=vault) Okay piracy site for downloading individual retro games, however limits the numbers of downloads you can have running at once, and can be quite slow.
 - [EmuParadise](https://www.emuparadise.me/Complete_ROM_Sets_(Full_Sets_in_One_File)_ROMs/List-All-Titles/37) Famous rom site that was sued by nintendo a few years back.
 Hasn't been the same since, but is still useful.
 Some games have been delisted by the site's search engine, so use 3rd party search engines to search games on their database.
     -[EmuParadise Workaround Script](https://gist.github.com/infval/c69b479ff0bd590f2dd7e1975fe2fcad) Is a [userscript](#userscripts) to allow downloading of games from EmuParadise again.
 Since nintendo sued them years ago.
 Most if not all the roms are still on their servers, they just removed the download links.
 On a game page use "download with workaround script".
-- [Archive.org Gamecube Collection by Ghostware](https://archive.org/details/GamecubeCollectionByGhostware) Full North American ISO set of gamecube games.
-Be sure to log in and either show all files and pick which you want, or get the torrent and manage from there in your torrent manager.
-- [Archive.org Wii Collection by Ghostware](https://archive.org/details/WiiRomSetByGhostware), [Part 2](https://archive.org/details/WiiRomSetByGhostwarePart2), [Part 3](https://archive.org/details/WiiRomSetByGhostwarePart3) 3 part collection of commercial Wii games.
-- [Archive.org WiiWare Collection by Ghostware](https://archive.org/details/WiiWareCollectionByGhostware) Full .wad set for WiiWare downloadable games from the Wii Shop Channel, virtual console included.
 - [NXBrew](https://nxbrew.com/) Site hosting Nintendo Switch NSPs (games).
 - [r/CrackWatch](https://old.reddit.com/r/CrackWatch/) Gaming piracy subreddit.
 Will tell you who cracked a game and removed it's DRM if a game has been cracked, which should give you enough information on where to find said cracked game.
 Also carries with it other useful info.
 Be sure to read the beginners guide on the sidebar.
 - [Pirated Games Mega Thread](https://rentry.co/pgames-mega-thread) Lists resources curated by those at r/CrackWatch, as well as some anti-recommendations so you know what to watch out for.
 Anything on my list superseeds anything here (at least for me) obviously.